 In addition, the following measures have been implemented to protect and enhance habitat for the Dwarf Galaxias:

 The Pines is home to the Southern Brown Bandicoot.
-This ground-dwelling marsupial is listed as near threatened in Victoria and Lend Lease is committed to the ongoing survival of the Southern Brown Bandicoot in The Pines.
+This ground-dwelling marsupial is listed as near threatened in Victoria and Service Stream is committed to the ongoing survival of the Southern Brown Bandicoot in The Pines.
 Numerous targeted surveys have been undertaken and a site specific Bandicoot Management Plan has been developed.